Skip to main content

 00:10:59:16 – 00:11:27:15

 They want to build things where they want to build sustainability from system with into bits of programs.
-But actually the confines of the procurement processes sometimes wouldn’t allow that things such as purely on cost of inputs and not really on the outcomes.
+But actually the confines of the procurement processes sometimes wouldn’t allow that.
+Things such as purely on cost of inputs and not really on the outcomes.
 And we really want to change the narrative.
-So we’re thinking about how projects and programs changing outcomes as opposed to measuring how much time we can build.
+So we’re thinking about how our projects and programs can be changing outcomes as opposed to measuring how much time we can bill.

 00:11:27:17 – 00:11:51:21

-And what about new energy added.
-That is simply a project I think challenges in cities are quite significantly different.
-I think tell on the side of your business, you’re just going to probably come at this from a slightly different angle and in a way, I think we were lucky because from our kind of inception we had this kind of almost daily hope that kind of running through the business of that we wanted to be a sustainable business.
+ANDREW SHELLY: I think challenges at Simply are quite significantly different.
+I think depending on the size of your business, you’re just going to come at this from a slightly different angle.
+In a way, I think we were lucky because from our kind of inception we had this kind of almost DNA and hope that kind of running through the business of that we wanted to be a sustainable business.

 00:11:51:21 – 00:12:23:09

 We wanted to do things slightly differently, and I think we wanted to try and differentiate ourselves from the market.
-But then I think we also got to a point where it became, you know, significantly, you know, very sort of a clear thing for us from a commercial point of view that our clients were demanding this.
-And actually so so kind of in terms of our background, we work in that kind of commercial real estate world and we are looking after, you know, something like 4000 business buildings in central London, for example, and lots of people sort of own around those buildings are looking down the supply chain.
+But then I think we also got to a point where it became a very clear thing for us from a- commercial point of view that our clients were demanding this.
+And actually, in terms of our background, we work in that kind of commercial real estate world and we are looking after, you know, something like 4000 business buildings in central London, for example, and lots of people sort of owners of those buildings are looking down the supply chain

 00:12:23:09 – 00:12:39:07

-Now, companies like us to try to understand actually what impacts we’re having in terms of the service launch, which are different.
+Now at companies like us to try to understand actually what impacts we’re having in terms of the service lines we are delivering.
 So it was so it was we kind of it was something that we was it was on the horizon and it was something that’s been driven from a client perspective.
 So actually that was kind of a great incentive for us.

 00:12:39:07 – 00:12:55:12